wp-plugins/catalog/readme.txt

 * Filtering opportunity in the front end when selecting a specific category or subcategory.
 * Possibility of displaying products either grouped within categories or as a single product per page.
 * Possibility to add custom HTML in the description of the product.
+* Possibility of providing detailed description for each category.

 Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features: